alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/audios/2026/2026-07-27-refuting-sufi-claims-on-grave-karamat.md

 source: Fatawa Nur 'ala al-darb, Tape no.169
 link: https://alathar.net/home/esound/index.php?op=codevi&coid=56172
 mp3: https://www.alathar.net//files/sound/alothaymeen/nooralaaldarb/split-169a-5.mp3
-summary: They can neither benefit nor harm anyone, and no one is permitted to attach themselves to them.
-Even if someone were to witness apparent miracles from them—such as imagining a light emanating from their graves, a pleasant fragrance coming from them, or the like—while it is known they died upon disbelief, this is merely from the deception and delusion of Iblis (Satan) to test and tempt people through these graves.
+summary: "They can neither benefit nor harm anyone, and no one is permitted to attach\
+  \ themselves to them.
+Even if someone were to witness apparent miracles from them\u2014\
+  such as imagining a light emanating from their graves, a pleasant fragrance coming\
+  \ from them, or the like\u2014while it is known they died upon disbelief, this is\
+  \ merely from the deception and delusion of Iblis (Satan) to test and tempt people\
+  \ through these graves."
 muftis:
   shaykh:
   - name: Shaykh Ibn Uthaymeen
     url: /biography/uthaymeen/
 hijri: '1448-02-13'
+active: audios
 ---
 ### Question: